CodingBobby/codingbobby.github.io/_posts/2022-08-28-browser-black-magic.md

 Because of that I also don't have to write down how it works and since it's my computer, I don't have to explain it to anybody.
 Although I'm doing precisely that right here.

-This is how my Firefox looks like:
+So, this is how my Firefox looks like:

 ![Transformed Pixels](/assets/images/screenshot-firefox.png){:width='100%'}